 - Do you just like being nestled in the server room away from all the people?

 Really think about what truly makes YOU happy so you can ask relevant questions during your hunt for the right job.

 2) Ensure that you’re looking for the right reasons

 A definite difference between dating and jobs is that you should look for your next job before you’ve left your current position.
 However, you should be sure you are leaving for the right reasons.

-I’m going to have other recruitment consultants lining up to glitter-bomb me here but – be sure that the thing that has you looking around can’t be fixed before you enter the recruitment process.
+We are going to have other recruitment consultants lining up to glitter-bomb us here but – be sure that the thing that has you looking around can’t be fixed before you enter the recruitment process.

 Before committing to interviews or doing something that’ll be going on viral on YouTube later on – have a chat with your boss.
 If you love your current job but you’re unhappy because of a massive workload or because you’re not learning anything new – talk to your manager to see if the issue can be resolved – however if you feel it’s not something that the company is in a position to change for you or it’s just the right time for you to move, it could be time to start writing your list of ‘must haves’ and ‘deal breakers’.

 3) It’s OK to stop if it doesn’t feel right

 While dating, if a potential match drops a particular political view or pastime that completely shakes your perception of them for the worst – you would probably look for the nearest fire exit.
 Don’t forget that when you’re considering a new role and change your mind – you are fully within your rights to walk away.